For reprint permissions please email us the name of the requested post/article along with the publication name.

 “If any new evidence is uncovered, we would certainly take another look at the case,” said Mullin, who took over as county attorney in 1989.
 Beyond that, he said, he is unable to comment on any of the open cases.

 Sunclades says he hopes the family understands how hard they’ve worked this case and how hard they’ve looked for that one piece of evidence that will seal the killer’s conviction.

 “Chances are, he’ll eventually screw up,” Sunclades said.
 “And when he does, we’ll be waiting.”

-If you or anyone you know has information regarding Terri McCauley’s murder, please call SCPD’s Investigative Services Bureau at 712-279-6390.
+If you or anyone you know has information regarding Terri McCauley’s unsolved murder, please contact the Sioux City Police Department Investigative Services Bureau at 712-279-6390.